 Deuteronomy 13:3 “you shall not listen to the words of that prophet or that dreamer of dreams, for the LORD your God is testing you to know whether you love the LORD your God with all your heart and with all your soul.”

 God tests us to see where our hearts are really at.
 Think about it, do you think God doesn’t know where your heart is in regards to Him?
 Of course He does!
-What we often don’t understand is knowing ourselves where our hearts are really at.
-We may talk a big game as to our spiritual state, but once we hit the trial, we find out just how strong we are.
+We often lack understanding as to where these weaknesses are found, God often reveals these areas of weakness through the trial.
+We may think we are strong, but once the trial comes, we find out just how strong we really are.

 Isaiah 62:5 “For as a young man marries a virgin, So shall your sons marry you; And as the bridegroom rejoices over the bride, So shall your God rejoice over you.”